jessemorley/model-gallery/README.md

 # Model Gallery

-A simple web app to browse model portfolios from Chadwick, Chic, and Viviens.
+A simple proof of concept web app to browse model portfolios.

 ## Features
 - Lazy loading of model cards